kristiker/source1import/README.md

 * Make sure to move the entire s1 `sound` folder to `content/` and rename it to `sounds`.
 No import necessary.
 * Make sure to have `gameinfo.txt` present in Import Game.
 * Make sure to read [this guide](https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools/Importing_Source_1_Maps) for importing map files.
-* Materials won't make use of the PBR renderer.
-Make sure to tweak them like [here](https://github.com/kristiker/css2-inf-materials#readme), or even better; remake them.
-* Materials are mainly converted to Complex and Simple.
+* Materials won't be PBR ready. so you need to use some other post-conversion tool.

 ## Advanced Usage:
 ### CLI: